Ian Foster (rugby union): All Blacks

 In 2011, Foster became an assistant coach and selector for the All Blacks under newly-appointed head coach Steve Hansen, a position which he held until after the 2019 Rugby World Cup.
 During his time as assistant coach, the All Blacks won 93 of 108 tests (losing in just ten), and won the 2015 Rugby World Cup.

 In December 2019, Foster was named the new head coach of the All Blacks, replacing Hansen, alongside assistants John Plumtree, Greg Feek, and Scott McLeod.
 He also announced Sam Cane as the new All Blacks captain.

 In 2022, Foster came under increasing pressure after the All Blacks were defeated in a test series for the first time by Ireland.
 Foster's assistants Plumtree and Brad Mooar were sacked and replaced by Jason Ryan, with Foster taking on the backs coaching role and former Ireland coach Joe Schmidt joining as an advisor.
-Following a disappointing 26-10 loss to South Africa, the All Blacks losing run stood at 5 losses in their last 6 tests.
+Following a disappointing 26–10 loss to South Africa, the All Blacks losing run stood at 5 losses in their last 6 tests.
 The All Blacks bounced back with a comprehensive victory at Ellis Park against South Africa, which might have saved Foster's job.
 After a review, and support from many of the All Blacks squad, New Zealand Rugby opted to back Foster until the 2023 World Cup.
 Two weeks later, the All Blacks lost to Argentina in Christchurch, the first time Argentina had defeated the All Blacks in New Zealand.

 In March 2023, it was announced that Scott Robertson would be taking over the All Blacks coaching position in 2024.
-In August, just weeks before the 2023 World Cup, Foster's All Blacks suffered the biggest test defeat at the time in All Blacks history, losing 35-7 (a 28 point margin) against South Africa.
+In August, just weeks before the 2023 World Cup, Foster's All Blacks suffered the biggest test defeat at the time in All Blacks history, losing 35–7 (a 28 point margin) against South Africa.

-During the Rugby World Cup, Foster's All Blacks upset the number one ranked Ireland in the quarter-final, winning 28-24.
-Foster's All Blacks went on to advance to the final, losing 11-12 to South Africa.
+During the Rugby World Cup, Foster's All Blacks upset the number one ranked Ireland in the quarter-final, winning 28–24.
+Foster's All Blacks went on to advance to the final, losing 11–12 to South Africa.

+Toyota Verblitz

+Since 2024, Foster has been designated as the assistant and co-coach of Toyota Verblitz in the Japan Rugby League One under the tutelage of Steve Hansen.
+Following the departure of Hansen in June 2026, Foster was appointed head coach of the club ahead of their 2026–27 season.